Solar Greenhouse Lights installed – check!

 - A load – Light Source (LED)

-Basically, Photovoltaic cells in the solar panels absorb sunlight during the day, charging the battery, and light the bulb at night.
+Photovoltaic cells in the solar panels absorb sunlight during the day, charge the battery, and light the bulb at night.

 How to Choose a Solar Light